websiteinspiration/bugsplat.rb/entries/2018-04-29-why-your-saas-application-should-support-saml.md

 id:    eb452
 tags:  Business, Programming
 topic: Software
+description: Because large enterprise customers will pay you more for it
 ---

 Your SaaS application should support SAML (Security Assertion Markup Language) if you're at all interested in big fat contracts from large enterprise customers.
 And why is that?